Genocide of indigenous peoples: Beaver Wars

-During the Beaver Wars of the seventeenth century, the Iroquois effectively destroyed several large tribal confederacies, including the Mohicans, Huron (Wyandot), Neutral, Erie, Susquehannock (Conestoga), and northern Algonquins, with the extreme brutality and exterminatory nature of the mode of warfare practised by the Iroquois causing some historians to label these wars as acts of genocide committed by the Iroquois Confederacy.
+During the Beaver Wars of the seventeenth century, the Iroquois effectively destroyed several large tribal confederacies, including the Mohicans, Huron (Wyandot), Neutral, Erie, Susquehannock (Conestoga), and northern Algonquins, with the extreme brutality and exterminatory nature of the mode of warfare practiced by the Iroquois causing some historians to label these wars as acts of genocide committed by the Iroquois Confederacy.

-Kalinago genocide, 1626
+Kalinago genocide

-The Kalinago genocide was the massacre of some 2,000 Island Caribs by English and French settlers in 1628 in St. Kitts.
+The Kalinago genocide was the massacre of some 2,000 Island Caribs in St. Kitts by English and French settlers in 1626.

-The Carib Chief Tegremond became uneasy with the increasing number of English and French settlers occupying St. Kitts.
+The Carib chief Tegremond became uneasy with the increasing number of English and French settlers occupying St. Kitts.
 This led to confrontations, which led him to plot the settlers' elimination with the aid of other Island Caribs.
 However, his scheme was betrayed by an Indian woman called Barbe, to Thomas Warner and Pierre Belain d'Esnambuc.
 Taking action, the English and French settlers invited the Caribs to a party where they became intoxicated.
 When the Caribs returned to their village, 120 were killed in their sleep, including Chief Tegremond.
 The following day, the remaining 2,000–4,000 Caribs were forced into the area of Bloody Point and Bloody River, where over 2,000 were massacred, though 100 settlers were also killed.
 One Frenchman went mad after being struck by a manchineel-poisoned arrow.
-The remaining Caribs fled, but by 1640, those not already enslaved were removed to Dominica.
+The remaining Caribs fled.
+Later, by 1640, those not already enslaved were removed to Dominica.